konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 ---
 layout: docs
-title: "A Guide to は and が"
+title: "A Guide to Wa and Ga in Japanese"
 author: "konomu"
 categories: journal
 tags: [japanese]